uptonking/note4yaoo/lib-db-dolt-community.md

   - That said I don't think we've had anyone develop a proper app with terminusdb and i'm not sure how viable it is to have the server running on a phone.
   - We know we can build on ARM (as long as it is 64 bit) so that shouldn't be the issue.
 The issue is more going to be in packaging it all

-- ## I've been looking for a graph database that might have the possibility of being used in an offline-first mobile application written in Rust and run through Tauri
+- ## 💡 I've been looking for a graph database that might have the possibility of being used in an offline-first mobile application written in Rust and run through Tauri
 - https://discord.com/channels/689805612053168129/689892819678134354/1130415411792453744
   - I came across the Terminus-Store Github repo, which is the new Terminus datastore layer and is compatible with Rust and offers a "triple store".
   - Would using the Terminus-Store package still give you the same querying power (especially that Datalog syntax) as the regular Terminus DB clients ?
-- store will not give you the same querying power.
+- 👉🏻 **store will not give you the same querying power**.
   - The only thing it can do is iterate over all triples, or look up by a few predefined patterns (by subject, by subject-predicate, by object, or by predicate).
   - All the actual dataloggy stuff, as well as all the document extraction logic, is in terminusdb proper
 - we have been pushing more and more things down into rust though_20230717, and it's not unimaginable that at some point, we will have a standalone rust version for at least a significant portion of the server.